jasonsbeer/Amiga-N2630/README.md

 <sup>B</sup>FPU clock from X2.

 ## Acknowledgements
-Dave Haynie for providing the A2630 PAL logic.
+Dave Haynie for sharing the A2630 technical details with the Amiga community.
-Matt Harlum for sharing his Gayle IDE code.
+Matt Harlum for sharing his Gayle IDE code and listening to all my problems.
 Everyone who made the Amiga possible.

 ## License